Advantech-EdgeSync-Containers/Advantech-YOLO-Vision-Applications/README.md

 - Model loading status
 - Warm-up progress
 - FPS counter
-- Flask app serving for web access
+- Flask app serving for Health Check

 Press 'q' in the display window or Ctrl+C to stop the pipeline.